dojonorth/planet-survey-akka/README.md

 ```

 ## Part 2 - Creating Our First Ship
-*Without any starships to send out into space, Starship command is struggling.
+*Without any starships to send out into space, Starship Command is struggling.
 We need a ship that we can actually send out there to do something!
 In this part, we'll create our first starship under the stewardship of The Corporate, the BBC En Prise and send it out into the great unknown!*

 * Go to **uk.co.bbc.dojo.awaymission.akka.actors.StarshipCommand**
 * Create a new Starship 'The-BBC-Enprise' that is supervised by StarshipCommand - i.e. call 'actorOf' on it's context object.
 The context object inherits lots of useful state.
 Find out more about it [here](http://doc.akka.io/docs/akka/2.4.1/scala/actors.html#Actor_API).